film42/personal-space/README.md

 random bytes, but to you, your data is private AF.
 Sometimes you just need a little personal space, you know?
 The project name is a work-in-progress.

+BTW, this is an alpha project.
+Don't use this with real data.
+Expect many breaking changes.

 ### Config

 ```json